burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python)

-The interpretable language is excellent for prototyping, and the project, in that case, interpreter infrastructure will leverage into C/C++ libraries implicitly.
-But any interpreter, any most user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
+The interpretable language is excellent for prototyping.
+But any interpreter, any user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
 At least be aware of that.

 ## Downsides of C/C++